HackerUSA-CE/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 In this step, you can set up the basic structure of your webpage by asking AI to generate an HTML5 boilerplate, including a header and main content area, which you can then copy and paste into the index.html file.

 ## 7. **Add Navigation Bar Code**
-In this step, you'll ask AI for help to add a navigation bar to your webpage that includes options for "Login," "Our Locations," and "Contact Us."
+In this step, you'll ask AI to help you add a navigation bar to your webpage with options for "Login," "Our Locations," and "Contact Us."

-  - [ ]  You need `HTML` code to add a navigation bar with "Login," "Our Locations," and "Contact Us" options to the existing HTML boilerplate.
-The nav bar will be a black bar at the top once it is styled.
+  - [ ]  Use AI to generate `HTML` code for a navigation bar containing the options "Login," "Our Locations," and "Contact Us."
+The navigation bar should appear as a black bar at the top of your page once it’s styled.
-  - [ ] Open your `index.html` file. and locate the `<header>` tag.
-Paste the navigation bar code between the `<body>` and the `<header>` tags.
+  - [ ] Open your `index.html` file and locate the `<header>` tag.
+Paste the generated navigation bar code inside the `<header>` tags to position it at the top of your page.

 **Explanation:**
-This step introduces a navigation bar that will allow users to easily access key sections of your site.
-By placing the code between the <body> and <header> tags, you ensure that the navigation bar appears at the top of your webpage, making it prominent and user-friendly.
+Adding this navigation bar at the top of your webpage makes key sections easily accessible to users.

 ## 8. **Add Pet Image Boxes Section**